kflores4716/Credit_Risk_Analysis/README.md

 - The Balanced Accuracy Score is about 64.54%.
 - The high_risk precision score is 1% with a recall score of 63%.
+- The low_risk precision score is 100% with a recall score of 66%.

 #### Cluster Centroids